Article - Natural Resources

 (2) “Forest” includes:

-(i) Areas that have at least 100 trees per acre with at least 50% of those trees having a 2 inch or greater diameter at 4.5 feet above the ground and larger; and
+(i) Areas that have at least 100 trees per acre with at least 50% of those trees having a 2 inch or greater diameter at 4.5 feet above the ground; and

 (ii) Forest areas that have been cut but not cleared.